-This clarinettist incredibly inhaled helium and played a Mozart and the outcome was wonderful!
+This clarinetist incredibly inhaled helium and played a Mozart and the outcome was wonderful!

 Helium can alter the speaking voice, but none knew what it could do to the famous Mozart’s Clarinet Concerto until now.